shpaw415/bunext/README.md

 ## 0.8.18

-- Fix Database shema union type making number as string
+- Fix Database schema union type making number as string
-- Database shema in json object in array are concidered union
+- Database schema in json object in array are considered union
-- Database shema union in json column type can be string or/and number
+- Database schema union in json column type can be string or/and number